 By using a clean cotton ball, wiping the coating on the tongue and then smelling it may also help determine whether halitosis exists.
 Scraping the back of the tongue with a clean, plastic spoon and smelling the saliva it removes can help you detect the presence of odorous breath.

 Doctors and dentists have access to precision instruments not available for purchase at pharmacies which test for VSCs.
-The halimeter is a portable bad breath detector that tests for the presence of hydrogen sulfide in the mouth and has also become an integral part of halitosis research and therapy.
-Initially developed about 20 years ago, the halimeter is still undergoing enhancements due to several drawbacks regarding its ability to detect all VSCs in a patient with chronic halitosis.
+The halimeter is a portable bad breath detector that tests for the presence of VSCs in the mouth and has also become an integral part of halitosis research and therapy.
+Initially developed about 20 years ago and constantly undergoing enhancements, the halimeter can detect hydrogen sulfide, methyl mercaptan, and dimethylsulfide in a patient with chronic halitosis.

 Additionally, the halimeter is a sensitive device that needs to be periodically recalibrated in order to continue providing correct readings.